AarKro/zugli/PROJECT_BRIEF.md

 (line + destination), and saves it.
 The selection is stored in the device's flash.
 From then on, the firmware polls the Swiss transport API every 30 seconds and renders the countdown to the next departure of that connection on the LED panel.
-Holding the BOOT button for 3+ seconds wipes the saved WiFi and returns to the captive-portal setup.
+Holding the BOOT button for 3+ seconds wipes the saved WiFi and connection and returns to the captive-portal setup.

 ---